njkroes1/Lab/Architecture.md

 ![Overview](docs/overview.png)

 ## Python
-To ingest the excel file into Snowflake, the following packages were implemented:
+The purpose of the python project is to ingest data into Snowflake.
+There are 2 files in the python project:
+- ingest.py
-- SQLAlchemy
+- ingest_modules.py

+### ingest.py
+The ingest.py script is the main script that leverages **ingest_modules** to perform the following tasks:
+1) Read Excel file into a pandas dataframe
+2) Write dataframe to Snowflake table

+### ingest_modules.py
+The ingest_modules.py script contains the following functions:
-- pandas
+- readConfig()
-- configparser
+- readExcelFile()
-- openpyxl
+- writeDFToSnowflake()

- openpyxl is used to read in the XLSX file and sheet into a pandas dataframe.
-SQLAlchemy is then used to create a connection to Snowflake and then the `to_sql` function of the pandas dataframe is used to write the dataframe to Snowflake.
+**readConfig()** utilizes the *configparser* modules to read in configuration settings.

+**readExcelFile()** reads the provided Excel file into a pandas dataframe using *pandas* and *openpyxl* library.
+It also converts the column names of the dataframe to uppercase to be consistent with Snowflake naming conventions.

+**writeDFToSnowflake()** writes the resulting dataframe to Snowflake using the *SQLAlchemy* and the `to_sql` function.

 ## Snowflake
 Snowflake is setup into three different zones in order to be consistent with the ELT approach: